Arūnas Eitutis | 4 August 2021

 Maintenance best practices

-Finally, all field service businesses should tend to their assets.
+All field service businesses should tend to their assets.
 Regardless of whether it is physical equipment, systems, or software, all assets need to be managed and maintained.

 Therefore, regular testing and maintenance is a vital part of effective mobile work.
 However, being able to anticipate and prevent breakdowns isn’t the only goal.
 Testing allows a field service manager to have a clear understanding about the status of assets and gives them an opportunity to organize field work around the available resources.